 The Audit and Risk Committee is independent and consists of three Independent, Non-Executive Directors who are suitably skilled and experienced.
-The Committee is chaired by Gerhard Swiegers who is a Chartered Accountant.
-It met on three occasions during the financial year.
+As at 31 March 2022, the Committee is chaired by Danny Naidoo, who is a Chartered Accountant.
+Gerhard Swiegers preceded Danny as Chairperson.
+The Committee met on three occasions during the financial year.
 The Committee will meet at least three times per year as per its terms of reference.

-Name of member 24 July 2020 27 October 2020 2 March 2021 Gerhard Swiegers (Chairperson) Present Present Present Zanele Matlala Present Present Present Trent Rossini Present Present Present
+Name of member 17 June 2021 19 October 2021 22 February 2022 Gerhard Swiegers (Chairperson) Present Resigned Resigned Danny Naidoo (Chairperson) n/a Present Present Zanele Matlala Present Present Present Trent Rossini Present Present Present

 The effectiveness of the Audit and Risk Committee and its individual members are assessed on an annual basis.
-The Chairperson of the Board, Financial Director, Executive and Non-Executive Directors, external auditor and executives of RECM attend meetings by invitation.
+The Financial Director, Executive Director, external auditor and executives of RECM attend meetings by invitation.